top of page

 Liberty Mills Farm is located in Orange, and it has the largest corn maze in the county at 34 acres.
 Besides exploring the four different trails in the corn maze, little ones can play in the outdoor play space that has a large wooden tractor play structure, a slide, natural stepping stones and more!
 They also have pick your own wildflowers and pumpkins in October.
 Don't forget to grab some tractor-made ice cream (yep - they make their own ice-cream with a tractor!) as a sweet treat to finish off your adventure.

 Tickets cost $10 per person on week days and $14 per person of weekends (5 and up).
-The corn maze is open from September 10 - November 13, the PYO pumpkin patch is open from September 24 - October 31, 2021, and the you-pick flowers are open from June 25 thru October 31.
+The corn maze is open from September 14 to Novmeber 11, the pick your own pumpkin patch is usually opens the last weekend of September, and the you-pick flowers are open from June 25 thru October 31.
 During the fall you can rent your own campsite and a food truck will be there on weekends.

 This farm is especially fun for elementary children and older because of the intricate corn mazes.
 There are 4 different mazes: the story maze takes about 30 minutes, the trivia maze takes about 45-60 minutes, the hole punch maze takes 2-3 hours, and the mystery maze takes as long as it takes you to figure it out.
 With that being said, my 2 year old and 4 year old loved picking wild flowers, exploring the play area that has a giant wooden tractor and slide, and running around.